PSA test for prostate cancer

 My understanding of the PSA test that it's, that it's an indicator but it's not foolproof.
 And I suppose one of, one of the ongoing concerns about the whole thing about prostate cancer is that's its very, very difficult to diagnose prostate cancer other than by physical biopsy.
 And in fact you know lots of the drugs that you can be given for an enlarged prostate may actually dampen your PSA levels, maybe artificially, so that's sort of an interesting thing that sort of stays in the back of your mind so does, in fact I think you know there's even been the thought that saw palmetto can actually artificially dampen your PSA levels and therefore could mask the fact that you might have cancer.
 But I think it's quite a contentious issue.
 I mean I have seen research saying that there are people that have had quite aggressive cancers and have had normal PSA levels until quite well into their, their illness.

-In future other more accurate ways to diagnose prostate cancer may be developed.
-Scientists are continuing to look for new ways to diagnose prostate cancer.
+In future, other, more accurate ways of diagnosing prostate cancer may be developed.
+Scientists are continuing to look for new, more accurate ways to diagnose prostate cancer than the PSA test.

 He is adamant that the PSA test gives men a chance of surviving prostate cancer .